 Scenes of virtually Unlimited Detail.
 Means a scene model that can be displayed or otherwise processed to virtually unlimited levels of detail.

 Metaverse.
-A network of digital worlds where people and things spatially exist and interact.
+A network of digital worlds where people and things spatially interact.
 Aka: “The Spatial Web,” or “Web 3.0.”

 Serious.
 Requiring highly realistic modeling and processing.
 Examples: “serious metaverse” “serious gaming”